Zhenye-Na/lintcode/LintCode/Easy/97. Maximum Depth of Binary Tree/README.md

-97. Maximum Depth of Binary Tree
+# 97. Maximum Depth of Binary Tree

-Description
+- **Description**
-Given a binary tree, find its maximum depth.
+    - Given a binary tree, find its maximum depth.

-The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
+    - The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

-Have you met this question in a real interview?
-Example
+- **Example**
-Given a binary tree as follow:
+    - Given a binary tree as follow:

+    ```
       1
      / \
     2   3
        / \
       4   5
+    ```

-The maximum depth is 3.
+    - The maximum depth is 3.

 ## Solution